-We issued a notice of proposed rulemaking (NPRM) to amend 14 CFR part 39 by adding an AD that would apply to certain The Boeing Company Model 737-200, -200C, -300, -400, and -500 series airplanes.
-The NPRM published in the Federal Register on August 10, 2017 (82 FR 37366).
-The NPRM was prompted by an evaluation by the DAH indicating that the fuselage crown skin panels are subject to WFD.
-The NPRM proposed to require repetitive inspections, replacement, and applicable on-condition actions for certain fuselage crown skin panels.
+We issued a notice of proposed rulemaking (NPRM) to amend 14 CFR part 39 by adding an AD that would apply to all The Boeing Company Model 757-300 series airplanes.
+The NPRM published in the Federal Register on September 29, 2017 (82 FR 45526).
+The NPRM was prompted by reports of scribe line damage on fuselage skin, caused by sharp tools used during fuselage maintenance.
+The NPRM proposed to require detailed inspections of fuselage skin for the presence of scribe lines, and applicable on-condition actions.